mjambon/atdgen-tutorial/README.md

       ~z: int; (* new field *)
     }

-* upgrade producers and consumers in any order
+* Upgrade producers and consumers in any order
-* converting old data is not required nor useful
+* Converting old data is not required nor useful

 ## Adding a required record field